griffio/griffio.github.io/knowledgebase.md

 Single Point of failure
 Best time of productivity is lost commuting
-Disregards people who are not here yet and anyone that may work on the project in the future
+Disregards people who are not here yet and anyone that may work on the project in the future Open Plan - open office space and worker wears headphones often shown in office culture photo ops Only achieving 1/10th of the productivity.

 ### Open Source